-Market Research: Definition
+Market research: Definition

-The insight interest of market research
+The cognitive interest of market research

-Collection of data for market research
+Obtaining data for market research

-Why is market research of enormous importance?
+Why is market research so important?

 Explanation of terms: What types and forms of market research are there?